Heritage, Arts & Culture

 Take a guided tour through a Buddhist Temple or attend a regular cultural ceremony or festival.
 Immerse yourself in art and history at one of Logan’s Museums or Galleries.
 We have charming historical attractions where you can learn about our past and step back in time to experience what life was like long before iPads and keyless entry cars.

 The City of Logan also has self-guided heritage trails you can follow.
 The Public Art and Heritage Trail: Logan Village to Beenleigh (PDF 5552 KB) guides you from one Logan’s heritage ‘hot spots’ to another, via the picturesque Tygum Lagoon at Watervale.
-The Logan River Tinnie Trail is a great way to explore history on the water, as some of the most significant sites and landmarks are along the Logan River – the lifeblood of early communities.
+There are several trails that can be accessed here Interactive Map The Logan River Tinnie Trail is a great way to explore history on the water, as some of the most significant sites and landmarks are along the Logan River – the lifeblood of early communities.

 Beenleigh Historical Village and Museum (BHV&M) takes you on a journey of years gone by.
 This collection of our heritage organised as a village is dedicated to preserving the cultural legacy of the old Beenleigh region for current and future generations.
 A popular tourist destination for school students, families and seniors tours, the Beenleigh Historical Village features early Australia memorabilia, collections of items and even entire buildings which have been lovingly preserved and restored...